LETI-122660/Battleship/README.md

-# Battleship Game
+# Battleship

-Basic academic version to build upon.
+Basic academic version of Battleship game to build upon.